-RVing can be a great way to travel without leaving your pets at home or at a boarding facility, which can often stress out your pet (and you).
+RVing can be a great way to travel without leaving your furry companions at home or at a boarding facility, which can often stress out your pet (and you).
 Before you go RVing with pets, however, there are several things you need to consider to prepare yourself and your pet for a successful RV roadtrip.

 Leaving your pet’s waste can also spread diseases to both other pets and to wildlife and humans that share the same area.